SlapOS/slapos/software/zimbra/README.txt

       Explicitly provide bzip2 from slapos.

     - cyrus-sasl
-      The build of this component is bugged, as it will favor the use of libtool provided in /usr/bin over the one provided by Zimbra.
+      The build of this component is bugged, because it uses libtool provided in /usr/bin instead of the one provided by Zimbra.
       Our changes fix this, and also explicitly reference the aclocal file with --system-acdir in ThirdParty/cyrus-sasl/zimbra-cyrus-sasl-build.sh